 - Payment Plan Enrollment Fee

-After the first day of classes, withdrawal adjustments are made only on refundable fees according to the following schedule:
+After the first day of classes, withdrawal adjustments are made only on eligible fees according to the following schedule:

 |Week of classes||Percent refundable|